HPV Infection and Cervical Cancer

 How is HPV transmitted?
 What are its symptoms?

-• Common warts: These are flat lesions having a rough appearance and raised like a bump, which mainly occur in the hands and fingers.
+- Common warts: These are flat lesions having a rough appearance and raised like a bump, which mainly occurs in hands and fingers.

 If you or any member of your family shows symptoms mentioned above, please consult a doctor to vaccinate and properly manage such infections.